 Identifying operating systems and services

-As we see, nmap allows us to detect ports that are listening on an IP or a range.
-Later we will also see how other survey techniques can be defined.
-In addition, nmap allows us to try to identify what technology (product, version, etc.) is behind an open port, or even the operating system installed on a server, with the -O and -sV parameters.
-This detection is based on the “signature” (fingerprint) of the answers that the service gives to certain calls.
+As we can see, nmap allows us to detect ports that are listening on an IP or a range.
+Later we will also see how other scanning techniques can be defined.
+In addition, nmap allows us to try to identify which technology (product, version, etc.) is behind an open port, or even the operating system installed on a server, with the -O and -sV parameters.
+This detection is based on the “signature” (fingerprint) of the responses given by the service to certain calls.

 nmap -O -sV 192.168.10.5